The university is committed to ensuring digital accessibility and improving the online

 Screen readers read the field labeled alternative (alt) text to describe an image.

-The field is required for any image placed on your site.
-Alt text isn’t just functional,
+The field is required for any image placed on your digital product.
+Alt text isn’t

-it should be written in a way that enhances your site.
+just functional, it should be written in a way that enhances your product.

 Do this: Describe the content of the image.
 Include any information or locations that are